KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 ### **Day 3**

--The first day of Javascript.
+The first day of Javascript.
 Covered so much in one day!
 Feel glad I covered the basics of JS in my personal course prep, or it could have been very overwhelming.
 Today we covered:
 - Data types and variables
 - If statements
 - While loops